CLIMATE CHANGE POLICY

 p) Disseminate any results achieved and/or actions performed by the Group regarding the fight against climate change.

-q) Establish the mechanisms needed to ensure the coordinated application of this Policy against Climate Change throughout the Group.
+q) Establish the mechanisms needed to ensure the coordinated application of this Policy throughout the Group.

-This Policy against Climate Change was initially approved by the Board of Directors on 15 December 2009 and was last amended on 19 February 2019.
+This Policy was initially approved by the Board of Directors on 15 December 2009 and was last amended on 15 December 2020.